icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [sequential-workflow-designer](https://github.com/nocode-js/sequential-workflow-designer) - Customizable no-code component for building flow-based programming applications or workflow automation.
 Zero external dependencies.
 * [ngx-hierarchy](https://github.com/rushik1992/ngx-hierarchy) - Angular Component Module for Vertical or Horizontal Hierarchy/Tree View with flexible dynamic template design and controls.
 * [ngx-relationship-visualiser](https://github.com/Rudgey84/ngx-relationship-visualiser) - A D3 force-directed-graph, implemented in Typescript for Angular, generates a visualisation graph with customisable link lengths and multiple labels between nodes.
 The graph can handle new data that will update lines, nodes, links, and path labels.
+* [railz-visualizations](https://github.com/railz-ai/railz-visualizations) - A collection of reusable web components that help you build a dashboard using normalized financial transactions and analytics from the FIS Accounting Data as a Service API.

 #### Cookies